axeluhl/sailing-analytics/wiki/howto/development/management-console.md

 ### Styles

-gss styles and ressources are defined in com.sap.sailing.gwt.managementconsole.resources and should be iterated on centrally, to ensure the overall style is compliant.
+gss styles and resources are defined in com.sap.sailing.gwt.managementconsole.resources and should be iterated on centrally, to ensure the overall style is compliant.

 ### EventBus